 When the Care Needs Portrayal and Decision Support Tool are complete, you will be asked to check if you believe the recorded care needs of the care person being assessed are accurate.
 If there are any amendments required, you should let the service know.

 If you need urgent care due to a rapidly deteriorating condition which means a person is coming to the end of their life, the Fast Track Tool may be used instead of the Decision Support Tool.
 The Fast Track Tool can be downloaded from the Department of Health’s website.

 An appropriate clinician will complete the Fast Track Tool and send it to the CHC Team.
 The CHC Team will arrange care and support as quickly as possible.

-Quality Assurance is undertaken by the east Berkshire CHC Team.
+Quality Assurance is undertaken by each place-based CHC Team.
 This is to ensure the assessment and recommended outcome are compliant with the National Framework and can therefore be ratified.
 The CCG should usually accept the recommendation of an MDT except in exceptional circumstances.
 Once a decision is made, the CCG will write to the individual that was assessed and/or their representative(s) to confirm the outcome and the reasons for any decisions.
 If you are not happy with the outcome you can appeal the decision.

 If you are not happy with the CCG’s decision, or are concerned about the process followed by the CCG, you have the right to appeal and request a review of the CCG’s decision.
 There are 3 stages to this process.
 You can also seek independent advice from Beacon CHC.